 - Insufficient Hot Water

 If you’re receiving none or very little hot water, there may be a problem with the pilot light.
-If you’re unsure how to repair the pilot light, contact the Experts at 518-417-2938.
+If you’re unsure how to repair the pilot light, contact the Experts at 518-417-2938 in Albany.
 While some owners can relight the pilot light on their own, it can be unsafe if you’re not certain of how to light it.

 If you detect a rotten egg smell, don’t make an effort to light the water heater.
 Get a hold of your area utility company at once.